MarkPearlCoZa/Blog_General/_posts/2016-08-05-Software-Design-Why-When-How.md

 1. Tolerance for ambiguity - the moment when you defer making a design decision because things are still ambigous.
 2. Being able to wait - part of tolerance for ambiguity, being conscious that there is a problem, but being able to wait for now.
-3. Treat design as a social process -
+3. Treat design as a social process - managing design requires a social process.

 ## Misc ##